meditationstuff/protocol_1/auxiliary.md

 Consider or pretend or entertain that perhaps it *must* be the case, that it's *surely* the case, that there's *something* bad, or something bad happened, or somehow, somewhere you feel bad or awful or etc. about something that *did* happen, or *is* happening, or could happen, or might happen, or will happen, or may have happened, or is still happening, or will start to happen, or will cause bad things to happen, or can't be prevented, or will inevitably happen, as best you can tell, or feels terrible, or awful, or intolerable, or terrifying, or horrifying, or existentially despairing, in any case, as best you can tell.
 Now, gently, gently, gently, patiently, for short stints, with lots of breaks, over time, explore where, how, what, why, when, whither that might be.

 [<a href="#942auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

+# <span id="943auxiliary"></span><a id="maybe-this-is-it" href="#maybe-this-is-it">maybe this is it:</a>

+For the seeming-or-actually-intolerable seeming-or-actually \[e.g. doom\] thing (seeming-or-actually acute or chronic or terminal health emergency or thing; life situation; money situation; career or job situation; relationship or romantic situation; social situation), explore "maybe this it," no going back, everything different "forever," it will be like this "from now on," "irrecovable," "irreversible," "this is how things are and/or will be, going forward, no going back, not like the past," "this is how it is[, maybe]"---"maybe this is it."

+[especially credit to several people for this formulation]

+[<a href="#943auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

 [<a href="#195h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]